remjg/AMCtoOwncloud/README.md

 In order to make it work, you need to install the following Python modules:
 `os`, `csv`, `re`, `getpass`, `requests`, `lxml.html`, `owncloud` (see [pyocclient](https://github.com/owncloud/pyocclient))

-You also need `gnome-terminal` or you need to change the `AMCtoOwncloud.sh` script file.
+You also need `gnome-terminal` or you will have to edit the `AMCtoOwncloud.sh` script file to use another terminal.

 ## Configuration